xgebi/Sloth/README.md

 # SlothCMS

-SlothCMS is an experimental project during which I'd like to learn Python and try to design a bigger app all on my own.
+SlothCMS is an experimental project during which I'd like to learn ~~PHP~~ ~~Python~~ Rust and VanillaJS and try to design a bigger app all on my own.

-## Python Setup

-### Dependencies
-- flask
-- psycopg2
-- flask_bcrypt (findout why)
-- python-dateutil